 The NaNoWriMo Organization, named for National Novel Writing Month, is a free platform that provides tools, structure, community, and encouragement to help you finish writing your novel.

-Podcasts: The Shit No One Tells You About Writing (sign up for their newsletter too)
+Podcasts: The Shit No One Tells You About Writing (sign up for their newsletter too), Publishing Rodeo (two traditionally pub’d authors talk shop), Track Changes (short pod about how a book goes from your laptop to a bookshelf)

-To follow: Abbie Emmons (more resources from Abbie), Alexa Donne, Angela Ackerman & Becca Puglisi, Jane Friedman, K. M. Weiland (Helping Writers Become Authors), Shayla Raquel, Susan Dennard, Tiffany Yates Martin (website offers loads of free resources and courses under $50), Writers Digest (they offer a free newsletter too)
+To follow: Abbie Emmons (more resources from Abbie), Alexa Donne, Angela Ackerman & Becca Puglisi, Jane Friedman, K. M. Weiland (Helping Writers Become Authors), Shayla Raquel, Susan Dennard, Tiffany Yates Martin (website offers loads of free resources and courses under $50), Writers Digest (they offer a free newsletter too), J. Federle (my free newsletter covers my publishing journey, sign up below!)

-Tools: The Hemingway App (highlights lengthy, complex sentences), Google Docs (invaluable for easy critiquing), Submission Grinder (find places to submit your short fiction/nonfiction and poetry)
+Tools: The Hemingway App (highlights lengthy, complex sentences), Google Docs (invaluable for sharing with critique partners), Submission Grinder (find places to submit your short fiction/nonfiction and poetry), Chill Subs (another database of literary magazines)

 (PLUS SOME FREE CONTENT)

 The Thesaurus Description Database offers a lot of free content.
-You can unlock the full collection as part of the One Stop for Writers software ($105/year), but there’s a generous free 14-day trial.
+You can unlock the full collection as part of the One Stop for Writers software ($105/year or $11/month), but there’s a generous free 14-day trial.

 Hedgebrook offers some “pay what you can” recorded classes.

 Storyteller Academy, as of May 2023, was $250/year ($25/month) for access to their library of recorded classes.
 However, they offer big discounts on their recorded classes every so often to non-members.
-I paid $30 during a holiday half-off sale for Ken Lamug’s Building an Author Website series.
-I already had a website at the time, but the punchy lessons did empower me on WordPress.
+I paid $30 during a holiday half-off sale for Ken Lamug’s Building an Author Website series, and the punchy lessons empowered me on WordPress.
 In considering whether you’ll pay for live classes here, keep an eye on class size: huge class sizes can mean you’re better off just waiting for the discounted recording.

 Just a heads up.
 Something I didn’t anticipate when buying my first membership to an organization was that membership does not equal free access to everything inside.
 Often, membership got me access to a few free things, but the rest still had (discounted) fees.

-Inked Voices, as of May 2023, is $100 for a year.
+Inked Voices, as of February 2025, is $112 for a year, albeit with some alternative pricing options that are lower.
 I have strongly considered joining, given good reviews from friends.
 This option could be a great way to find critique partners and access a library of impressive webinars and resources.
 I attended one of their webinars back in 2021, and it was well executed.

 Pitch to Published is into four digits for the full program.
 However, they offer some solid free resources and, every so often, online workshops for crafting your query letter that I’ve found motivating.

-The Writing Salon, as of May 2023, is $40 for a year’s membership.
-Their classes and workshops are on the pricier side (up to $350-450), but they seem to have an emphasis on personal attention with strict enrollment caps.
+The Writing Salon offers classes and workshops on the pricier side (up to $350-450), but they emphasize personal attention with strict enrollment caps.
+Financial aid is available too.

 Writing Barn offers webinars, workshops, and the innovative Courage to Create program, which is great for building relationships with other writers.
 They make an effort to cap class attendance.
 The most affordable options seem to be ~$75 for classes of 2-3 hours.
 Although they offer flexible payment options, be thinking ~$400-500 minimum.
 I’ve tentatively considered the Courage to Create program, but it would be a big investment for me, and I write speculative fiction (especially horror and science fiction) for adults; as of September 2022, their percentage of members writing in those genres for adults was a little too low for me to take the leap.